Request Request Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Pay Pay Map View our Map

 Untreated gum disease can lead to a variety of serious complications, including loose or shifting teeth, exposed tooth roots, and even the loss of teeth altogether.
 When the supporting structures within the jaw begin to deteriorate, the face can begin to take on a sunken appearance and the pain may become debilitating.
 In addition to these oral health concerns, patients with periodontal disease also face an increased risk of heart disease, heart attack, high blood pressure, pulmonary hypertension, stroke, dementia, and certain types of cancer.

-Fortunately, periodontal therapy is an effective method of treating gum disease before it worsens.
-If you or someone in your family is experiencing any of the common symptoms of periodontal disease, please do not hesitate to contact us to schedule your visit to Rocky Mountain Periodontal Specialists, LLC today.
-Our team genuinely looks forward to providing you with the care you need to prevent and treat periodontal disease, thereby improving your overall health as well.
+Fortunately, scaling and root planing is an effective method of treating gum disease before it worsens.
+If you or someone in your family is experiencing any of the common symptoms of periodontal disease, please do not hesitate to contact us to schedule your visit to Rocky Mountain Periodontal Specialists today.
+Our team genuinely looks forward to providing you with the care you need to prevent and treat periodontal disease to improve your overall health.

 More to Explore